Communication and Consultation

-7. Health and Safety Communication, Consultation and Promotion
+5. Health and Safety Communication and Consultation

-This is section 7 of 10 to be included in your submission.
+This is section 5 of 11 to be included in your submission.

-Promoting health and safety in any organisation is very important in developing and maintaining a positive safety culture.
+Health and safety communication and consultation in any organisation is very important in developing and maintaining a positive safety culture.
 Consultation and communications with employees, contractors, visitors and other interested parties demonstrates management’s commitment to continual improvement in health and safety standards.
 Health and safety policies and procedures should be developed and implemented to address barriers to effective communication (literacy, language, disabilities, etc).

 - Health and safety communication at all levels within the organisation;

-- Communications with others (contractors, visitors, other interested parties, etc);
+- Communications with others (contractors, visitors, other interested parties, etc.);

-- Consultation with employee representatives (trade union, employee representatives, safety committees [to include membership structure and terms of reference], etc);
+- Consultation with employee representatives (trade union, employee representatives, safety committees [to include membership structure and terms of reference], etc.);